mmikol/BigMamasKitchen/README.md

 ## Introduction

 Welcome to the Kitchen!!
 Big Mama is strong, bold, loves cute things (such as her cat, Katchup), and cultivates the most flavorful dishes for her consumers.
 After a few minutes in her kitchen your taste buds are sure to be left tingling.
 She will throw in a wide variety of flavors from spicy to sweet, from tangy to salty, and will always finish a job with a sassy wink.
+Better get your plates ready, are you ready for a taste?

 This language is for people who love to cook as it uses cooking/baking phrases.
 BigMamasKitchen serves to spice up statically typed/scoped languages.